-- 13.7 The HSCB will continue to include Lay Representation8 to participate in the Board and relevant work of the Sub Groups/Thematic Groups. - 13.8 The Sub Groups will work to their specific business plans aligned to the SSP and Boards' agreed priorities.
-These will include carrying out multi-agency review and audits; scrutinising single agency reports; evaluating the quality and impact of training; and embedding learning through the HSCB's Learning and Improvement Framework.

-13.9 The HSCB will continue to be supported by an independent business management team hosted by the Local Authority and funded by the Partnership.
+- 13.5 The HSAB is chaired by the independent scrutineer of the HSCB - 13.6 The HSSP will be chaired on a 12-month rotational basis by each of the three safeguarding partners. - 13.7 The HSCB and HSAB will include Lay Representation8 to participate in the Board and relevant work of the Subgroups/Thematic Groups. - 13.8 The Subgroups will work to their specific business plans aligned to the SSP and Boards' agreed priorities.
+These will include carrying out multi-agency review and audits; scrutinising single agency reports; evaluating the quality and impact of training; and embedding learning through the HSCB's Learning and Improvement Framework. - 13.9 The HSCB will continue to be supported by an independent business management team hosted by the Local Authority and funded by the Partnership.